SaraIrving/WeGO/project-kickoff.md

 - chat notification from host pops up, go to dashoboard and click on the one with the notification dot
 - host says they accepeted me, asks to clarify the time to meet, respond with a time, close the chatbox
 - navigate to joined activities and show that badminton is there

+### presentation resources:

+Looking for a singles badminton partner to play on a weekly basis at Smash City!
+Skill level is intermediate - advanced..
+DM for more info.

 change sven to Sara,